Solita43/Discord-Clone/user_stories.md

 * As an unregistered user, I want to be able to sign up for the website via a sign-up form.
     * When the sign up form opens:
-        * I would like to be able to enter my email, username, preferred password and date of birth on a clearly laid out form.
+        * I would like to be able to enter my email, username, and preferred password.
         * I would like the website to log me in upon successful completion of the sign-up form to instantly access site functionality.
         * I would like the website to inform me of any validations I failed to pass, and repopulate the form with my valid entries (except my password) so that I can try again without needing to refill forms I entered valid data into